SUMMARY

 - The US regulatory landscape is much more favourable towards bio-based SAFs, particularly those using a crop feedstock, as compared to other geographies like the UK and EU.

-- The Biden administration has deployed a number of measures to support the growth of the domestic SAF market, particularly tax credits and subsidies.
+- The previous Biden administration deployed a number of measures to support the growth of the domestic SAF market, particularly tax credits and subsidies

-- While the incoming Trump administration has promised to cut support for renewables in favour of fossil fuels, red state-favouring biofuel incentives are likely to remain in place.
+- While the new Trump administration has promised to cut support for renewables in favour of fossil fuels, red state-favouring biofuel incentives are likely to remain in place.

 - SAF plants in the US have been able to overcome financial hurdles more quickly than European counterparts, and some investment has been funnelled towards e-fuel producers as disruptors in the SAF market.
-However, it is unclear whether this will continue to be the case under a Trump presidency, where fossil fuels and some biofuels will likely be favoured.
+However, it is unclear whether this will continue under this new Trump presidency, where fossil fuels and some biofuels are favoured.

-As the global aviation industry increasingly recognises the importance of reducing greenhouse gas (GHG) emissions, collaboration and harmonisation of SAF policies across countries is becoming more common through mechanisms like CORSIA.
-However, the US regulatory landscape does have some distinct approaches to tackling aviation’s climate impact.
-While other governments have taken an approach to supporting SAFs that combines funding, legislation, incentives, and research and development initiatives, the US has chosen to heavily prioritise subsidy and tax credit mechanisms.
+As the global aviation industry increasingly recognises the importance of reducing GHG emissions, collaboration and harmonisation of SAF policies across countries are becoming more common through mechanisms like CORSIA.
+However, the US regulatory landscape has taken some distinct approaches to tackling aviation’s climate impact.
+While other governments have supported SAF by combining funding, legislation, incentives, and research and development initiatives, the US has chosen to heavily prioritise subsidy and tax credit mechanisms.

 Furthermore, when compared to the SAF policy landscapes of other developed countries, US SAF policy is much more accommodating to biomass-based fuels — particularly crop-based SAF derived from corn or sugarcane — which are not permitted under environmental legislation in the EU4 or the UK5.
-ICCT found that the “US has approximately 21.7 billion gallons of theoretical SAF production potential from available biomass, but only 12.2 billion gallons of that is from sustainably available biomass6.”
-As such, SAF has become a highly politicised topic in terms of the environmental and socio-economic opportunities and risks it presents7.
+In early 2025, the new Trump administration approved a loan of $1.67 billion for a plant that utilises “vegetable oils, fats, and greases” to produce SAF alongside other commodities like diesel and naphtha6.
+ICCT found that the “US has approximately 21.7 billion gallons of theoretical SAF production potential from available biomass, but only 12.2 billion gallons of that is from sustainably available biomass7.”
+As such, SAF has become a highly politicised topic in terms of the environmental and socio-economic opportunities and risks it presents8.

 SAFs grand challenge

-- Department of Energy grants: Some 13 SAF projects have received support, with the DOE awarding over $100 million in funding10 and $64.7 million given for projects producing cost-effective, low-carbon biofuels for heavy-duty transportation11.
+- Department of Energy grants: Some 13 SAF projects have received support, with the DOE awarding over $100 million in funding15 and $64.7 million given for projects producing cost-effective, low-carbon biofuels for heavy-duty transportation16.

-- Bioenergy Technologies Office (BETO): The DOE has provided $16.7 million for biofuel and biochemical projects via BETO ‘that will significantly reduce GHG emission’ in support of the SAF Grand Challenge12.
+- Bioenergy Technologies Office (BETO): The DOE has provided $16.7 million for biofuel and biochemical projects via BETO “that will significantly reduce GHG emission” in support of the SAF Grand Challenge17.
 BETO provides funding and support for SAF research, development, and demonstration projects.

 Inflation reduction act

-Since the introduction of the IRA, which has been widely compared and contrasted to the EU Green Deal15, European policymakers have been responding to the implications of the legislation within their own markets16.
-The approach to a regulatory framework to support SAF has differed between the two regions, but neither approach is yet viewed as “complete” in terms of assuring market certainty17.
+Since the introduction of the IRA, which was widely compared and contrasted to the EU Green Deal20, European policymakers have been responding to the implications of the legislation within their own markets22.
+The approach to a regulatory framework to support SAF has differed between the two regions, but neither approach is yet viewed as “complete” in terms of assuring market certainty.

-A contentious issue surrounding the implementation of the BTC — and the future CFPC — has been the methodology used to determine the emissions of SAFs, and, thus, which fuels qualify for either credit.
-Guidance launched in May 2024 by the Biden administration solidified support for the use of crop-derived ethanol in jet fuel18.
-And now, looking ahead to the CFPC, certain stakeholders are pushing to exclude SAFs made from imported feedstocks from eligibility in favour of domestic biofuels, as well as extending the credit until 2037, locking in such incentives for a longer period19.
-NGOs have opposed such moves on the basis that they exclude potentially lower-carbon e-fuels from eligibility for the tax credits20.
+A contentious issue surrounding the implementation of the CFPC has been the methodology used to determine the emissions of SAFs, and, thus, which fuels qualify for either credit.
+Guidance launched in May 2024 by the Biden administration solidified support for the use of crop-derived ethanol in jet fuel23.
+And now, certain stakeholders are pushing to exclude SAFs made from imported feedstocks from eligibility in favour of domestic biofuels, as well as extending the credit until 2037, locking in such incentives for a longer period24.
+NGOs have opposed such moves on the basis that they exclude potentially lower-carbon e-fuels from eligibility for the tax credits25.

-While incoming President Trump has threatened to roll back large parts of the IRA as part of his administration’s deregulatory environmental agenda, conservative states are the beneficiaries of the majority of the legislation’s SAF incentives, leading experts to believe that it will not be dismantled21.
+While President Trump continues to roll back large parts of the IRA as part of his administration’s deregulatory environmental agenda, conservative states are the beneficiaries of the majority of the legislation’s SAF incentives, leading experts to believe that it will not be dismantled in its entirety26.

 Renewable Fuel Standard